A study of the Led Zeppelin film and album The Song Remains The Same

 At 03:07, as we hit the coda, it's back to the 29th one last time.
 At 03:12, the extended "oh-oh-oh" after the first "I don't know" is from the 28th, as is the last "I don't know" at 03:19.
 At 03:25, a couple of guitar chords have been borrowed from elsewhere to cover up a slight fumble.
 But there was certainly no need for any enhancement to the self-descriptive "so good" at the very end of the song.
 These were the final words of an encore at the end of a three hour concert on the last night of the tour, but that doesn't stop Robert from producing something as tremendously powerful and inspired as anything heard from him during the whole of 1973!

 It won't have escaped the attention of many listeners to the new CD, that The Ocean is situated not where it belongs at the end of disc two, but rather at the end of disc one, after Rain Song.
 There was plenty of room for it at the end of disc two, so it was presumably an artistic decision to move it.
-Despite an initial feeling of puzzled irritation towards this, I have to admit that Whole Lotta Love has always provided a suitably dramatic climax to The Song Remains The Same and, on reflection, it does feel right that this should be retained as the closing number in preference to the lighter-hearted Ocean.
+Despite an initial feeling of puzzled irritation towards this, I have to admit that Whole Lotta Love has always provided a suitably dramatic climax to The Song Remains The Same and, on reflection, there is some merit in retaining that as the closing number in preference to the lighter-hearted Ocean encore.

 previous - Whole Lotta Love | next - Two-Disc Special Edition DVD Menus